kkmarv/Hidden-Object-Recognition-with-yolov5/README.md

 The Inference will produce a `.csv` file for each image inside the `input_path` containing labels in yolov5 format.
 See below for a short description.
-The file will be named after `image_name.Tieeeeeeem.csv`.
-For example, when inference is made on an image `x.png`, the resulting `.csv` file will be called `x.Tieeeeeeem.csv`.
+The file will be named after `image_name.team_name.csv`.
+For example, when inference is made on an image `x.png`, the resulting `.csv` file will be called `x.Tieeeeeeeeeeem.csv` since `team_name` defaults to 'Tieeeeeeeeeeem'.

+Additionally, if `--output_path` is specified, a directory containing images with visible bounding boxes will be created at the specified path.

 #### Format